-School may be back in session, but there’s still plenty of time left to have a backyard barbecue.
+Fall is a great time to have a backyard barbecue.
 Instead of putting your meat on the grill (which is totally fine), why not try smoking some meat?
 Smoked meat has become more and more popular over the years and there’s a good reason for it.

 “The elemental scent of meats being cooked over fire, dating back roughly 1.8 million years, remains part of our culinary DNA,” writes Food Columnist Jim Shahin for The Washington Post.